MaayanLab/datacrossways/README.md

 ### Make datacrossways accessible via domain

 First, you need to register a domain name that is available.
 There are several ways of doing this.
 In this example, we will go through the process using an AWS service `Route53`.
+First, register a new domain in `Route53` under `Hosted zones`.
+Now you need to link the IP address of the AWS instance to the zone.
+Select your new zone/domain and select `Create record`.
+Select `A-Routes ...` as the record type and paste the IP address into the value field.
+Then select `Create records`.
+Now your instance should be linked to the domain.

 ---